-27. Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).

-We observed the sexual harassment policies on the Iberville Parish Council's website.

-- 28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: - Number and percentage of public servants in the agency who have completed the training requirements; - b) Number of sexual harassment complaints received by the agency; - c) Number of complaints which resulted in a finding that sexual harassment occurred; - d) Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - e) Amount of time it took to resolve each complaint.
+- B. Observe that the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website). - C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
+42:344: - i.
+Number and percentage of public servants in the agency who have completed the training requirements; - ii.
+Number of sexual harassment complaints received by the agency; - iii.
+Number of complaints which resulted in a finding that sexual harassment occurred; - iv.
+Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and - v.
+Amount of time it took to resolve each complaint.

-The sexual harassment report was not prepared or filed on or before February 1st.
+Exceptions: Yes, the sexual harassment report was not prepared or filed on or before February 1^{st} .

-We were engaged by The Iberville Council on Aging, Inc. to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+We were engaged by the Iberville Council on Aging, Inc. to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
 We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-We are required to be independent of The Iberville Council on Aging, Inc. and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.
+We are required to be independent of the Iberville Council on Aging, Inc. and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.

 This report is intended solely to describe the scope of testing performed on those C/C areas identified in the SAUPs, and the result of that testing, and not to provide an opinion on control or compliance.
 Accordingly, this report is not suitable for any other purpose.
 Under Louisiana Revised Statute 24:513, this report is distributed by the LLA as a public document.
-Readley & Associates.